Wonk-studios/PyOS/README.md

 How to use:

 >[!IMPORTANT]
->The operating system has not been written.
+>The operating system has not been fully written.
+Do not download the operating system until it has been written.
+>THIS CODE IS WORK IN PROGRESS!

+DO NOT REMOVE THE LICENSE!